 Top Attractions

-- Marrakech – Cultural City
+- Marrakech Medina & Souks – Cultural City

-- Fes – Historic Medina
+- Fes el Bali – Historic Medina

-- Chefchaouen – Blue City
+- Chefchaouen – The Blue City

-- Sahara Desert – Desert Experience
+- Merzouga & Sahara Desert – Desert Safari

-- Atlas Mountains – Scenic Mountain Range
+- Atlas Mountains – Scenic Trekking

 - Rabat – Capital City